As much as I love turkey dinner, I think I might love the leftovers even more!

 Turkey Pot Pie is the perfect way to enjoy leftover roast turkey!
 A creamy filling loaded with turkey and veggies is tucked inside a flaky pie crust and baked until golden and bubbly!

 There is nothing better than leftover turkey recipes from turkey broccoli rice casserole or Turkey Tetrazzini, and of course this pot pie recipe!

-What’s in a Turkey Pot Pie?
+Ingredients in Turkey Pot Pie

 Got peas?
-Got carrots, leftover roast vegetables or potatoes?
+Got carrots, leftover roast vegetables, or potatoes?
 It all goes perfectly in a pot pie!